WPCD-Workflows/documentation/source/old/itm/public/xml/itm_code_parameters.rst

 -  users do not need to know about XML at all
 -  developers need to know only very little about XML

-ITM XML Parser
+EU-IM XML Parser
 --------------

 A large variety of parsers for XML are available in the XML community.
-However, to be able to quickly adapt the parsers, the ITM-TF has developed its own simple XML parsers in Fortran90 and C/C++.
-These parsers were specifically designed to fulfill the needs of the ITM-TF and to work smoothly with its infrastructure.
+However, to be able to quickly adapt the parsers, the EU-IM-TF has developed its own simple XML parsers in Fortran90 and C/C++.
+These parsers were specifically designed to fulfill the needs of the EU-IM-TF and to work smoothly with its infrastructure.
 .. _f90_parser: